-Ploughshares Nursery trains and employs residents of the Alameda Point Collaborative supportive housing community.
+Ploughshares trains and employs residents of the Alameda Point Collaborative supportive housing community.

-Ploughshares Nursery is a non-profit social enterprise of the Alameda Point Collaborative supportive housing community.
+Ploughshares Nursery is a Social Enterprise of the Alameda Point Collaborative supportive housing community.

-100% of our sales support housing and services for formerly homeless families and individuals living on the old Alameda Naval Base in Alameda CA.
+100% of our sales support housing for formerly homeless families.

 - Selling products that protect the environment

 - Using recycled materials whenever possible

 - Creating job training and employment opportunities for residents of APC housing